-If you earn money from your work or from investments, you will usually pay tax on that money.
+If you earn money from your work or from investments (such as interest, dividends or rent), you will usually pay tax on that money.
 The Australian income (or financial) year runs from 1st July to 30th June.
 In your tax return you must declare all of your income for the financial year.

 Income tax is often paid throughout the year as you earn the income.
 For example, if you work for an employer, your employer will deduct tax from each pay and send it to the Australian Tax Office (ATO) on your behalf.

 How much tax do I need to pay?TOP

 The amount of tax you pay will depend on how much you earn.
 Australia uses a sliding scale of tax.
 To see the level of tax you need to pay based on your annual income, refer to the ATO's Individual income tax rates guide.

 Further information on the types of income that you need to pay tax on and what expenses and other deductions you can claim, can be found on the ATO website.

 Your tax file number (TFN) is your personal reference number in the tax and superannuation systems.
 You don't have to have a TFN, but without one you may pay more tax.
 You also won't be able to apply for government benefits, lodge your tax return electronically or get an Australian business number (ABN).

 If you don't know what your TFN is, you should be able to find your Tax File Number in one of the following ways: